The sky serves as stunning back drop for White Oak Music Hall's lawn stage.

 While the actual tower may not be open, the outdoor patio is ready for business.

-Grab a drink at the outside bar.
+Grab a drink at The Raven Tower's outside bar.

 Food truck rotate daily.

 Various acts will have the opportunity to perform on The Raven Tower stage.

 Head to the top of the tower for a perfect Downtown view.

 A shuffle board table inside The Raven Tower can be used for games or dinner.

 The top of the tower is also equipped with a bar.